The Meguro Parasitological Museum | Tokyo's Creepiest Secret

 The Meguro Parasitological Museum is one of Tokyo’s creepiest secrets.
 If you like weird things and happen to be in the Meguro neighborhood, read on.

 The Meguro Parasitological Museum is the perfect stop for the curious traveler with a bent towards the bizarre.
-This museum is technically a private research facility that was first established in 1953.
+This museum is technically a private research facility, first established in 1953.
 Inside, you’ll find over 300 parasite specimens which also serve as an educational purpose.

 But, its claim to fame is the world’ longest tapeworm, nearly 8.8 meters in length.